natgo/wt-wiki-scraper/wikitext-transpiled/ground/Merkava%20Mk.1%20(USA).md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

-The Merkava Mk.1 have BR 9.0 in AB and 8.7 in BR and SB.
-In this BR range, the Merkava will face some strong enemies.
-Although the Merkava is designed for maximum crew survivability, but don't trust completely on that.
-Between the armour plates sits your engine, transmission and fuel tank, these modules can absorb some damage, but in return you will lose mobility completely or catch on fire sometimes.
+At its BR, the Merkava will face some strong enemies.
+Although the Merkava is designed to maximize crew survivability, don't entirely rely on it.
+Between the armour plates sits your engine, transmission and fuel tank.
+These modules can absorb some damage, but in return you will lose mobility completely or even catch on fire.

 The gun carried by the Merkava is familiar to all top rank tank commanders: 105 mm Sharir cannon which is a modified version of the British L7 gun.
-The shells it fire is also quite promising.
-When stock it can fire M152 HEATFS shell instead of the normal APDS shell.
+The shells it fires are quite promising.
+When stock, it can fire M152 HEATFS shell instead of the normal APDS shell.
 After research tankers can fire the powerful M111 APFSDS shell.
-This shell can penetrate most same-tier enemies the Merkava might face.
-When facing up-tier enemies, play more as a support role since you can only shoot weak spots of your enemies' front.
+This shell can penetrate most enemies the Merkava might face.
+When uptiered, play more as a support role since you can only shoot weak spots of your enemies' front.

-The mobility of the Merkava Mk.1 is not so good by MBT standard.
-Teammates and enemies will arrive places you normally go faster than you.
-Be careful when you approaching the front line, there might be enemies nearby!
-Due to the mobility, it is recommend again to play as a support role.
-It will be easier to protect the side of your team from enemies' flank.
+The mobility of the Merkava Mk.1 is subpar by MBT standards.
+Teammates and enemies will both move faster than you, so keep that in mind.
+Be careful when you approaching the front line, as enemies may already be waiting to ambush you.
+Due to the poor mobility, it is recommend again to play as a support tank.
+You can also play as a flank guard, as you can easily defeat light tanks.

 In terms of threats:

-* Be careful for most MBTs firing kinetic rounds.
+* Be careful for most MBTs that fire kinetic rounds.
-* Leopards /Type 74 /OF-40: They carry the same gun as the Merkava, have almost the same rounds, but much faster.
-Their mobility makes them a big threat to the whole team when flanking.
+* Leopards /Type 74 /OF-40: They carry the same gun as the Merkava, have similar ammunition, but are much faster.
+Their mobility makes them a threat when flanking.
 They are easy to kill due to weak armour.
-* AMX-30B2 BRENUS: It has better mobility than the Merkava, it also have ERA which can cause trouble for players which have not yet research the M111 round.
+* AMX-30B2 BRENUS: It has better mobility than the Merkava and ERA, which can cause trouble for players which have not yet research the M111 round.
 Stay back, tell your teammates, and let them finish it.
 It will be much easier to deal if you have the M111 round.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->